 13-year-old Arifa had been like any other teenager until her mum Sarah noticed something wrong with her back.

-Help save more lives and make life better for young patients in hospital
+Make life better for young people in hospital